TetieWasTaken/BobTheBot/README.md

 | Kick - Kicks a user from the current guild
 | Mute - Puts a user in timeout for a certain amount of time
 | Warn - Warns a user in the current guild
-| Userprofile - Check a user's warn profile and history
+| History - Check a user's infraction history

 ### Information